Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/apkControlDevice.png)

 You will see a list of controllers which were added in the previous steps.
-Try switching the GPIO controller from low to high and back to low again.
-The LED on 7681 development board should be turned on now. **Please note that when GPIO is set to high, the LED is turned off; when the GPIO is set to low, the LED is turned on**.
+Try switching the GPIO controller from high to low.
+The LED on 7681 development board should be turned on. **Please note that when GPIO is set to high, the LED is turned off; when the GPIO is set to low, the LED is turned on**.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/apiControlDevice2.png)